Smart Energy Management in Agriculture

 Impacts and Contributions/Outcomes

-a) Increasing producer knowledge, awareness, attitudes, and skills: By the culmination of the first training, 58 attendees had been provided with an array of information, resources, personal stories, hands-on examples, and encouragement, all designed to increase competency in evaluating and implementing changes in energy consumption and sources on the farm.
+a) Increasing producer knowledge, awareness, attitudes, and skills: 245 attendees have been provided with an array of information, resources, personal stories, hand’s-on examples, and encouragement, all designed to increase competency in evaluating and implementing changes in energy consumption and sources on the farm.

-b) Information dissemination: In the course of producing the first training, 2500 people were informed about the event, 58 growers attended, and the Eco-Farm newsletter published a front-page opinion piece about biofuels and promoted the program to 10,000 readers.
+b) Information dissemination: In the course of producing the trainings, over 5,000 people were informed about the event, and the Eco-Farm newsletter published a front-page opinion piece about biofuels and promoted the program to 10,000 readers.
 The information presented is also posted on our Smart Energy website (www.eco-farm.org/energy) and become available to web visitors.
+For each training, over 100 calendar listings were published in the region and over 50 reporters received a press alert.

 c) Resources impacted: Agriculture consumes 14% of California’s diesel fuel and 7% of the state’s total electricity.
 Adoption of conservation and efficiency measures and well as conversion to biofuels and alternative energy sources, including various solar technologies, wind, biomass digesters, etc., can substantially impact energy resource use in the state.
 Smart Energy Management in Agriculture provides quality learning opportunities and practical, expert training for growers to positively impact their farm energy management choices.